PostgreSQL.read_sql_query

 Returns:

-data frame as queried by the statement sql_query
+Data queried by the statement sql_query.

 Return type: